Student Organizations 101

 Want to start a New Student Organization?

-4. Create an organization constitution utilizing the constitution guide (pdf).
+- Create an organization constitution utilizing the constitution guide.

-5. Elect officers.
-Organizations should have at least a primary and secondary officer.
+- Elect officers.
+Organizations should have at least one primary and two secondary officers.

-6. Designate Faculty or Staff advisor (if applicable).
-See more information about advisors below.
+- Designate Faculty or Staff advisor.
+See more information about advisors.

 Once all requirements are complete, you will receive an email indicating your organization is registered for the following year.
 Registration submissions are reviewed by staff on a first-come, first-served basis as staff capacity allows.